spring-operator/gs-consuming-rest-restjs/README.ftl.md

 *templating*, rather than DOM manipulation as shown here.

-Create an Application Composition module
+Create an application composition module
 ---

 Next, create a module that will compose the application.